 My artworks are created by mixing images from different places/periods and made as “fictional ancient artifacts”.
 I am interest-ed in forgery or misinterpretation which change the purpose and meaning of things unintentionally.

-Yes, kind of.
-It is difficult to explain but I want make artworks that were not made by someone specific or that have existed before I make.
-I am not trying to create a story.
-I am interested in the system of birth of a relationship.
 I often put things which I did not make like stones, plants and woods.
 I use them in my exhibition to make tensions not to create a story.
 The tensions are made from relationships between things and things.
 I think if the installation succeeded in having complicated tensions, that can bend the space and time.
 Probably, what I am trying to do is to make things that do not belong anywhere.
 Then the works will have float feelings.

 Take a time to look at the work in progress before moving my hands.